works

 Future directions include richer formats (PDF, video) and collaborative workflows, with consideration for storage cost and monetization trade-offs.

-View case study: Common Café
+View Project: Common Café

 Open to product design & UX opportunitiesmeetmix@gmail.com